sagold/json-editor/packages/headless-json-editor/README.md

 }
 ```

 Note, plugins are run sequentially to avoid circular updates.
 This also means plugin order matters.
-To break out of the update loop and trigger a fresh update-cycle use the editor data-update methods, like setValue (asynchronously).
+To break out of the update loop and trigger a fresh update-cycle use the editor's data-update methods, like `setValue` (asynchronously):

 ```ts
 onEvent(root, event) {